Hardik Patel to join BJP on June 2: Party spokesperson | Politics

 Former Congress leader Hardik Patel will join the BJP on June 2 in the presence of Gujarat party president C R Paatil, a state party spokesperson said on Tuesday.

+Patel's move comes ahead of the Gujarat Assembly elections due later this year.
+The BJP has been in power in the state for over two decades.

+Patel, 28, had in 2015 led a violent agitation seeking quota for his Patidar community and was a strong critic of the BJP in the past.
+The then BJP government in Gujarat had booked the firebrand leader in several cases, including on the charge of sedition.

-After Patidar quota agitation leader Patel recently resigned from the Congress, there were speculations that he may join the ruling BJP.
-He had praised the BJP's decision-making capacity and style of functioning, while severely criticising the Congress leadership.
+However, Patel, who had joined the Congress in 2019 and was later made the state unit's working president, quit the party earlier this month.
+Since then, there were speculations that he may join the ruling BJP.
+Of late, he has been praising the BJP's decision-making capacity and style of functioning, while severely criticising the Congress leadership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)